HDembinski/numba-stats/README.md

 The functions `voigt.pdf`, `t.cdf`, and `t.ppf` do not run faster than the `scipy` versions, because we call the respective `scipy` implementation written in FORTRAN.
 The advantage provided by `numba_stats` here is that you can call these functions from other `numba`-JIT'ed functions, which is not possible with the `scipy` implementations.

+The `bernstein.density` does not profit from auto-parallelization, on the contrary it becomes much slower.
+This is under investigation.

 ## Documentation

 To get documentation, please use `help()` in the Python interpreter.